A mockup of a prompt telling a user that "Your Comment Is Likely To Be Hurtful To Others" with an option to either edit the post or post it anyway.

 Evidence That It Works

-Their research found that users prompted with this intervention "posted 6% fewer offensive Tweets than non-prompted users in our control.
-This decrease in the creation of offensive content can be attributed not just to the deletion and revision of prompted Tweets — we also observed a decrease in both the number of offensive Tweets that prompted users create in the future and the number of offensive replies to prompted Tweets."
+In another study, a randomized controlled experiment conducted on Twitter (Katsaros et al., 2021), the authors found that users who received the intervention posted 6% fewer offensive Tweets than non-prompted users in the control.
+The decrease in offensive content was not just due to the deletion and revision of prompted Tweets, but also to a decrease in recidivism and the number of offensive replies to the prompted Tweets.
 They concluded that interventions allowing users to reconsider their comments can be an effective mechanism for reducing offensive content online.

 Why It Matters